-To insert a polygon, choose the 'Draw Polygon' item from the Drawing tools menu.
+To insert a polygon, choose the Draw Polygon item from the Drawing Tools menu.
 A dialog appears, allowing you to enter the number of points you want in your polygon and define their positions.
 By default the polygon starts with three points.
-Select each point from the anchor points list and specify its location.
+Select each point from the angular points list and specify its location.
 The software calculates the angle from the previous point and the distance to the previous point for you.
-You can add more points by choosing the 'Add anchor point' button, and you can remove unnecessary points by choosing 'Delete anchor point'.
-When you are finished, choose the 'OK' button to close the dialog and insert the shape.
+You can add more points by choosing the Add Angular Point button, and you can remove unnecessary points by choosing Delete Angular Point.
+When you are finished, choose the OK button to close the dialog and insert the shape.